 Endometriosis can be a painful condition that occurs when the endometrium (the tissue that normally lines the inside of the uterus) begins growing outside of the uterus.
 When menstruation occurs, the misplaced tissue has nowhere to exit the body and becomes trapped.
 In some cases, cysts, scar tissue, and adhesions can form on or around the ovaries.
 The most common symptom associated with endometriosis is severe pelvic and abdominal pain during menstruation, but it also causes pain during or after intercourse, pain with bowel movements or urination, heavy or excessive bleeding during menstruation, and infertility.

 The cause of endometriosis cannot always be detected, but there are some possible sources.
 Hormone imbalance, immune disorders, and complications after a hysterectomy (without removing the ovaries), or cesarean section are all thought to be causes of endometriosis.
-The physicians at the Caring Center for Women in San Marcos and New Braunfels, TX provide comprehensive diagnostic testing and treatment for patients experiencing the unpleasant symptoms of endometriosis.
+The physicians at the Caring Center for Women in New Braunfels, TX provide comprehensive diagnostic testing and treatment for patients experiencing the unpleasant symptoms of endometriosis.
 Depending on the severity of the condition, we offer several treatment options that can eradicate symptoms.

 "I love this facility.
 Dr. Irwin is amazing.
 She helped diagnose me with endometriosis but didn't jump straight to surgery.
 She attempted other sources to help but surgery was definitely needed in the end.
 Everyone is kind and wonderful and always try womanly needs."- F.H. / Google / Apr 26, 2017